Pierre-Joseph Proudhon: Early life and education

 Proudhon was born in Besançon, France, on 15 January 1809 at 23 Rue du Petit Battant in the suburb of Battant.
 His father Claude-François Proudhon, who worked as a brewer and a cooper, was originally from the village of Chasnans, near the border with Switzerland.
 His mother Catherine Simonin was from Cordiron.
 Claude-François and Catherine had five boys together, two of whom died at a very young age.
-Proudhon's brothers Jean-Etienne and Claude were born in 1811 and 1816 respectively and both maintained a very close relationship with Proudhon.
+Pierre-Joseph Proudhon's brothers Jean-Etienne and Claude were born in 1811 and 1816 respectively, and both maintained a very close relationship with him.

 As a boy, he mostly worked in the family tavern, helped with basic agricultural work and spent time playing outdoors in the countryside.
-Proudhon received no formal education as a child, but he was taught to read by his mother, who had him spelling words by age three.
-However, the only books that Proudhon was exposed to until he was 10 were the Gospels and the Four Aymon Brothers and some local almanacs.
+Although Proudhon received no formal education as a child, he was taught to read by his mother, who had him spelling words by age three.
+The only books that Proudhon was exposed to until he was 10 were the Gospels and the Four Aymon Brothers and some local almanacs.
 In 1820, Proudhon's mother began trying to get him admitted into the city college in Besançon.
 The family was far too poor to afford the tuition, but with the help of one of Claude-François' former employers, she managed to gain a bursary which deducted 120 francs a year from the cost.
 Proudhon was unable to afford basic things like books or shoes to attend school which caused him great difficulties and often made him the object of scorn by his wealthier classmates.
-In spite of this, Proudhon showed a strong will to learn and spent much time in the school library with a pile of books, exploring a variety of subjects in his free time outside of class.
+Despite this, Proudhon showed a strong will to learn and spent much time in the school library with a pile of books, exploring a variety of subjects in his free time outside of class.